PetroIvaniuk/llms-tools/README.md

 - [OpenLLaMA](https://github.com/openlm-research/open_llama) - open source reproduction of Meta AI’s LLaMA
 - [BuboGPT](https://bubo-gpt.github.io/) - is an advanced LLM that incorporates multi-modal inputs including text, image and audio, with a unique ability to ground its responses to visual objects
 - [LAION](https://laion.ai/) - Large-scale Artificial Intelligence Open Network
-- [Open LLM Leaderboard: HF](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) - aims to track, rank and evaluate LLMs and chatbots as they are released
 - [Dalai](https://cocktailpeanut.github.io/dalai/#/), [Code](https://github.com/cocktailpeanut/dalai) - run LLaMA and Alpaca on your computer
 - [LLaMAChat](https://llamachat.app/) - allows you to chat with LLaMa, Alpaca and GPT4All models all running locally on your CPU
 - [GPT4All](https://gpt4all.io/index.html), [Code](https://github.com/nomic-ai/gpt4all) - an open-source assistant-style LLM that run locally on your CPU
-- [Chatbot Arena](https://chat.lmsys.org/) - a scalable and gamified evaluation of LLMs via crowdsourcing and Elo rating systems.
-Chat with two anonymous models side-by-side and vote for which one is better
 - [SdkVercelAI](https://play.vercel.ai/) - you can input a prompt, pick different LLMS, and compare two side by side
 - [MultiModal-GPT](https://github.com/open-mmlab/Multimodal-GPT) - a vision and language model for multi-round dialogue with humans; the model is fine-tuned from OpenFlamingo, with LoRA added in the cross-attention and self-attention parts of the language model
 - [Pi](https://heypi.com/talk) - this bot is designed to be more of a personal assistant